 - 11.1.
 In support of data archiving and data reprocessing, the GRUAN Lead Centre, and centralized GRUAN data processing facilities, shall maintain a long-term, secure database of raw data from all instruments contributing measurements to GRUAN.
 The Lead Centre shall also maintain a centralized GRUAN metadatabase which holds all information pertaining to sites, measurement systems and instrumentation; specific properties of measurement systems used in GRUAN; details of the processing applied to GRUAN data streams, and all details related to product files. - 11.2.
-All measurements made with a specific instrument at multiple GRUAN sites shall be processed centrally, either at the Lead Centre, or at a designated central data processing facility. - 11.3.
-Dissemination of GRUAN data products to end-users/customers shall occur through an official GRUAN data centre which is currently hosted at NCDC (NOAA's National Climatic Data Center)5.
+All measurements made with a specific instrument at multiple GRUAN sites shall be processed centrally, either at the Lead Centre, or at a designated central data processing facility. - 386 11.3.
+Dissemination of GRUAN data products to end-users/customers shall occur through an official GRUAN data centre which is currently hosted at NCDC (NOAA's National

+- Climatic Data Center)5.
 These data will be accessible and discoverable through the WIS.
-However, the Lead Centre shall also maintain a database of all versions of GRUAN data so that older versions of data are accessible to all users of GRUAN data products. - 11.4.
+However, the Lead Centre shall also maintain a database of all versions of GRUAN data so that older versions of data are accessible to all users of GRUAN data products. - 391 11.4.
 Different levels of GRUAN data must be defined to distinguish among different steps in the processing of a GRUAN data product.
-The NRTD (near real-time data) product specifies measurements made at a GRUAN site, processed with automated techniques, for near real-

-5 Or another dedicated centre/portal resource discoverable through the WIS.
-Any such change shall be clearly documented.

-- time dissemination on the WMO WIS.
-Because these data will not have been subjected to the time-intensive and rigorous QA/QC procedures employed within GRUAN, they shall not be labelled as "GRUAN data". - 11.5.
+The NRTD (near real-time data) product specifies measurements made at a GRUAN site, processed with automated techniques, 394 for near real-time dissemination on the WMO WIS.
+Because these data will not have 395 been subjected to the time-intensive and rigorous QA/QC procedures employed within 396 GRUAN, they shall not be labelled as 'GRUAN data'. - 11.5.
 A GRUAN data dissemination policy shall protect the publication rights of the generators of measurements without compromising the free exchange of the data.